 2. SCI-Funded Financial Support

-- Applications for SCI-funded financial support will only be considered by the Committee once the student has been accepted into the school/MST program.
+- Applications for School-funded financial support will only be considered by the Committee once the student has been accepted into the School/program.

 3. Scholarships, Awards, Fellowships, and Assistantships.

-SCI and its partner organizations are pleased to offer a variety of opportunities for which its students may apply.
-A variety of scholarships, awards, fellowships, and assistantships, which are funded through the generosity of alumni, friends, foundations, and corporations, are offered to SIS students who demonstrate academic accomplishments and leadership skills.
+The School of Computing and Information and its partner organizations are pleased to offer a variety of opportunities for which its students may apply.
+A variety of scholarships, awards, fellowships, and assistantships, which are funded through the generosity of alumni, friends, foundations, and corporations, are offered to our students who demonstrate academic accomplishments and leadership skills.
 Students should research additional available funding sources as they are always changing.
 Please review the current list here.

 Eligibility and Limitations

-SCI encourages all eligible students to apply for financial assistance.
-Students eligible for financial support are those accepted for admission or currently enrolled in one of SCI’s programs.
-It is a University policy that only full-time graduate students are eligible for financial assistance.
+Students eligible for financial support are those accepted for admission or currently enrolled in the one of our programs, and those who have not already received three terms of funding.
+It is University policy that only full‐time students are eligible for funding, with few exceptions.
 Full‐time enrollment is registration for a minimum of nine credits but no more than 15 credits in the fall and spring terms and a minimum of 3 credits in the summer term.
-Students awarded a GSA or TF are expected to register for at least nine credits but not more than 12 credits per term (fall and spring).

 Priority is given to U.S. citizens in evaluating financial support applications.
 All international students are expected to come fully funded for their entire degree and any advanced study they may undertake in a certificate program or additional degree.
-International students may, in rare cases, be granted financial support such as the awarding of a Graduate Student Researcher assistantship for a funded project.
+International students may, in rare cases, be granted financial support.

 The University of Pittsburgh is committed to providing educational opportunities for qualified diversity students.
 In accordance with this policy, students from underrepresented groups are strongly encouraged to apply for financial assistance.
 In some cases, funding is specifically designated for the support of these students.